Privacy Amplification Via Bernoulli Sampling

-R\'enyi differential privacy enjoys a crucial property that we will use later, as it directly relates to post-processing via Bernoulli sampling. {\bf Post-processing invariance}~\cite{Mironov:2017} states that if we apply a randomized function $M : \Theta \rightarrow \Theta'$ to the output of algorithm $A$, then $\varepsilon_{MA}(\alpha) \leq \varepsilon_{A}(\alpha)$.
-This follows directly from the data processing inequality.
+R\'enyi differential privacy enjoys an important property that serves as a trivial lower bound for privacy amplification.
+This property, {\bf Post-processing invariance}~\cite{Mironov:2017}, states that if we apply a randomized function $M : \Theta \rightarrow \Theta'$ to the output of algorithm $A$, then $\varepsilon_{MA}(\alpha) \leq \varepsilon_{A}(\alpha)$.